vfarcic/devops26/manuscript/17-progressive-delivery.md

 cd environment-$ENVIRONMENT-staging
 ```

-We removed the local copy of the environment repo just in case it was left over from the exercises in the previous chapters.
+We removed the local copy of the environment repo just in case it was a leftover from the exercises in the previous chapters.
 After that, we cloned the repository and entered inside the local copy.

 Next, we need to enable `Canary` deployments for the staging environment and to define the address through which *go-demo-6* be accessible.